-Summary: How can you minimize the cost of CNC machining a product?
+How can you minimize the cost of CNC machining a product?
 The answer lies in your part’s design.
 Here are some tips to keep costs down.

-When designing a part or product—no matter the manufacturing approach used—there is always a set of goals that inform what the final part will be.
-In the aerospace industry, for instance, light-weighting is often a key design goal.
+When designing a part or product—no matter the manufacturing approach used—there are always a set of goals that inform what the final part will be.
+In the aerospace industry, for instance, lightweighting is often a key design goal.
 In other industries, factors such as surface finish or aesthetic might be a top priority.
 In almost all cases, however, cost is a driving factor throughout the design and manufacturing process.

 There are a few ways that you can aim to stay within a production budget, especially when working with CNC machining.
-For starters, you can shop around to find the most cost-effective rapid prototyping or CNC machining service.
+For starters, you can shop around to find the most cost effective rapid prototyping or CNC machining service.
 However, some of the most important cost-saving tips for CNC machining come into play during the design phase.

 Low-cost design tips for CNC Machining

-When looking at the costs associated with CNC machining, there is one important rule to keep in mind: the longer a part takes to a machine, the more expensive it will be.
+When looking at the costs associated with CNC machining, there is one important rule to keep in mind: the longer a part takes to machine, the more expensive it will be.
 Stemming from this rule are a number of other factors that come into play, such as material choice (materials that are easier to machine are faster and thus cheaper to work with) and part design.
 Today, we’ll focus on part design and how certain design choices can influence and reduce CNC Machining costs.

 1. Avoid thin walls